Food hygiene inspections

 Safer food, better business for Chinese cuisine is available in Traditional Chinese.

-However, please remember that the completed SFBB pack and diary must be readily available for officers from the Food, Health and Safety team to inspect during your routine food inspection, or other visits to your business, so you may wish to print off copies of the pack and print or photocopy blank diary pages and complete them by hand.
+However, please remember that the completed SFBB pack and diary must be readily available for officers from the Food, Health and Safety team to inspect during your routine food inspection or other visits to your business.
+You may wish to print off copies of the pack and print or photocopy blank diary pages and complete them by hand.

 You may also find the following guidance useful: Working with food?
-What you need to know before you start.
+What you need to know before you start (PDF).